SolbiatiAlessandro/relna/relna/tensorflow/trainers/imitation_learning/README.md

 You can run jobs in different modes:
 1. DEV-LOCAL: the task is executed on the local machine, using local data
 2. DEV-CLOUD: the task is executed locally using data from cloud, t, you need a `gcpkey.json`,
-3. PROD-CLOUD: the task is executed as a job on Google AI Platform (relna)
+3. PROD-CLOUD: the task is executed as a job on Google AI Platform (relna), it uses Google Cloud Storage input/output

 ## running the trainer - DEV-LOCAL